bujosa/beid/README.md

 # beid
-This is a simple project in spring boot using mongodb as database.
-Also It is a simple CRUD application with a REST API.
+This project involves developing a straightforward CRUD application with a RESTful API using the Spring Boot framework.
+MongoDB is employed as the database, and Gradle serves as the build tool.
+The objectives include implementing exception and error handling, enabling MongoDB auditing, and incorporating Spring validation.

 ## Goals